Article: Sympathy Cards - What to Say?

 Where the love of our lost ones pours through and

-Shines down upon us to let us know that they are happy…Intuit Proverb
+Shines down upon us to let us know that they are happy…Inuit Proverb

 - In loving memory of a life well lived